All Episodes

 That guy is so corrupt and he wants to be president.

-So keep keeping track of Tim Walls, the governor of Minnesota.
+So keep track of Tim Walls, the governor of Minnesota.

 Here's my two quick questions.

-Is there anything Trump and the executive branch can do with these rolled district judges legally other than impeachment?
+Is there anything Trump and the executive branch can do with these rogue district judges legally other than impeachment?

 We're wasting so much of our taxpayer money going all the way to Supreme Court.

-And then my second question I thought of with one of your other callers was uh can a police officer legally go against his mayor or his governor when they're telling him he can't help ice.
+And then my second question I thought of with one of your other callers was, can a police officer legally go against his mayor or his governor when they're telling him he can't help ICE?

-Yeah, I mean, look, most sheriffs and but not a wall, and and uh police chiefs, again, not all, um, are elected.
+Yeah, I mean, look, most sheriffs, but not all, and police chiefs, again, not all, are elected.

-I'm from Los Angeles, um, where you know the sheriff is elected.
+I'm from Los Angeles, where, you know, the sheriff is elected.

-Uh, I think the police chief uh is not, but no, I mean they have a duty to enforce the law, and they should do that.
+But no, I mean, they have a duty to enforce the law, and they should do that.

 And likewise, I think your point is well taken about judges.

-For example, uh, this Massachusetts judge Indira Tawani just recently blocked uh Trump's administration from cutting off Planned Parenthood funding, even though the Supreme Court just about 10 days ago said the Trump administration can cut off funding of Planned Parenthood.
+For example, this Massachusetts judge, Indira Tawani, just recently blocked Trump's administration from cutting off Planned Parenthood funding, even though the Supreme Court just about 10 days ago said the Trump administration can cut off funding of Planned Parenthood.

 That is a serious ethical violation, and it would merit impeachment proceedings of a federal judge.